joakimoh/AtomTapeUtils/README.md

 - dat2wav: Convert hex dump file into a WAV file (16-bit PCM WAV for Acorn Atom)
 - tap2abc: Convert TAP/MMC file into an Acorn Atom program text file
 - tap2dat: Convert TAP/MMC file into a hex dump file
-- uef2csw: Convert UEF file into a CSW file - this has no machine contect and can be used independently of the target machine*
+- uef2csw: Convert UEF file into a CSW file - this has no machine context and can be used independently of the target machine*
-- uef2wav: Combert UEF file into WAW file (44.1kHz/16-bit/mono PCM) - this has no machine contect and can be used independently of the target machine*
+- uef2wav: Combert UEF file into WAW file (44.1kHz/16-bit/mono PCM) - this has no machine context and can be used independently of the target machine*
 - uef2dat: Convert UEF file into a hex dump file
+- wav2csw: Convert WAV file into a CSW file - this has no machine context and can be used independently of the target machine
 - inspectfile: hex dump of a file content
-- inspectEUF: Display information of chunks in the EUF file + hex dump of content from all data chunks - this has no machine contect and can be used independently of the target machine
+- inspectEUF: Display information of chunks in the EUF file + hex dump of content from all data chunks - this has no machine context and can be used independently of the target machine

 \* Although the conversion from EUF to CSW/WAV is in theory machine-independent, the use of simple data chunks can cause a problem as a default data byte encoding is assumed (8N1).
 If you suspect there are such chunks, a target machine (-atm for Acorn Atom and -bbm for BBC Micro) could be still be specified to tell what format shall be used for such chunks.
 ### Utility program flags